RIOT-OS/RIOT/tests/gnrc_sock_dns/README.md

     $ sudo dnsmasq -d -2 -z -i tap0 -q --no-resolv \
         --dhcp-range=::1,constructor:tap0,ra-only \
-        --host-record=example.org,10.0.0.1,2001:db8::1

-(NetworkManager is known to start an interfering dnsmasq instance.
-It needs to be stopped before this test.)
+        --host-record=testdomain.riot,1.2.3.4,1:2:3:4:5:6:7:8

+If the above command fails with the following message

+    dnsmasq: failed to create listening socket for port 53: Address already in use

+you can check which program is already running with

+    $ sudo ss -lp "sport = :domain"

+Probably it will be `systemd-resolved`.
+You can stop the service with

+    $ sudo systemctl stop systemd-resolved

+Afterwards you can retry the `dnsmasq` command from above.

 Then run the test application

-    $ make term
+    $ make flash term

-Now use the RIOT shell to configure the DNS server and query `example.org`
+Now use the RIOT shell to configure the DNS server and query `testdomain.riot`

     > dns server 2001:db8::1
     > dns server
     DNS server: [2001:db8::1]:53
-    > dns query example.org
+    > dns query testdomain.riot
-    example.org resolves to 2001:db8::1
+    testdomain.riot resolves to 1:2:3:4:5:6:7:8